 Privately, some of the county's political insiders say Andersen could win outright Tuesday despite labor and abortion-rights activists' best efforts to inform voters of the Mormon mayor's conservative leanings.

-Among the factors they cite, Andersen's ballot occupation of mayor, attorney and former prosecutor may resonate louder among average voters than Van de Brooke, who is listed as a
+Among the factors they cite, Andersen's ballot occupation of mayor, attorney and former prosecutor may resonate louder among average voters than Van de Brooke, who is listed as a businesswoman and college trustee.

 Plus, the San Ramon Valley is highly motivated to elect one of its own.